thu-yao-01-luo/jiangda_pythonAPI/README.md

 ```
 to test the functionalities including keyboard control, handpose control, detection and following.

-### Keyboard Control
+### Keyboard Mode

 Press and release the key, one could enter specific mode or specific command.
+The mapping from key to mode / command
+is defined by `CONTROL_SIGNAL`, `KEYBOARD_COMMANDS`, `KEYBOARD_GPIOS`, `KEYBOARD_MODES` in `globals.py`.
+Customization
+on your own command mapping is welcomed!

 | Key | mode |
 |--|--|